ScribesZone/ScribesTools/docs/scribesgit/index.rst

     :align: center

 If you have questions about work definitions, do not hesitate to post a a question.
-Just take care of choosing a title as clear as possible.
+Just take care of choosing a title as clear as possible for your question.

 Changing CONTRIBUTORS.md